Better Solicitors. Better Results

 Call Us Free: 0800 999 6661

-• £34,500 for a leg injury at work Read More
+• £70,000 for local client who dislocated his shoulder following a fall at work Read More

-• £130,000 settlement for medical negligence victim rejected by local firm Read More
+• £45,000 for dental negligence victim rejected by two previous firms Read More

 As a general rule, claims relating to personal injuries in England and Wales usually have to be commenced in the courts within three years of an injury occurring (Section 11 of the Limitation Act 1980).
 For example, if you suffered an injury at work, the three-year time limit begins to run from the date of the accident.
 Any claim for personal injury damages must either be settled before the third anniversary of the accident or incident, or the claim must be brought at court before that date.